matyalatte/tuw/docs/Build-on-Mac.md

 -   [Meson](https://github.com/mesonbuild/meson) (**0.58** or later)
 -   Shell scripts in [`./Simple-Command-Runner/shell_scripts`](../shell_scripts)

+> :warning: GCC is not supported.
+> (It might work, but if you find issues, you need to solve them by yourself.)

 ## Install Meson and Ninja

 You can install meson and ninja via Homebrew. (`brew install meson ninja`)